ActivitySim/activitysim/docs/models.rst

 there was no consistent relationship between vehicle age and maintenance costs.)

 Using the above methodology, the average auto operating costs of vehicles output from :ref:`example_arnor` was 18.4 cents.
-This value is very close to the auto operating cost of 18.3 cents used in :ref:`example_gondor`.
+This value is very close to the auto operating cost of 18.3 cents used in :ref:`prototype_mtc`.
-Non-household vehicles in example_arnor use the auto operating cost of 18.3 cents used in example_gondor.
+Non-household vehicles in example_arnor use the auto operating cost of 18.3 cents used in prototype_mtc.
 Users are encouraged to make their own assumptions and calculate auto operating costs as they see fit.

 The distribution of fuel type probabilities included in :ref:`example_arnor` are computed directly from the National Household Travel Survey data